haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

  >>> import datetime
  >>>
  >>> now_utc = datetime.datetime.utcnow() #Our UTC naive time from DB,
-    for the time being here I'm taking it as current system UTC time..
+    For the time being here I'm taking it as the current system UTC time..
  >>> now_utc
      datetime.datetime(2011, 5, 9, 6, 36, 39, 883479) # UTC time in Naive
     form.